GenesisEducationKyiv/software-engineering-school-5-0-AndriiSolomka/docs/adr.md

 ---

-# ADR-005: Choosing Google Cloud Platform for Deployment
+# ADR-005: Choosing the Cloud Platform for Deployment

 **Status:** Accepted
 **Date:** 2025-06-08